Medical Treatment for Stress Fractures

-Orthopaedic sports medicine specialists at NYU Langone’s Center for Musculoskeletal Care often recommend the following treatments to speed healing.
+Orthopedic sports medicine specialists at NYU Langone Orthopedic Center often recommend the following treatments to speed healing.

 Rest is the most important part of treating a stress fracture.
 Avoiding the activity that caused the fracture, as well as any other high-impact activities that cause pain, allows the bone to heal.